ArjoNagelhout/Bedroom-Warrior/README.md

-# Bedroom-Warrior
+# GGJ2019
-A game made for the Global Game Jam 2019 @HKU
+A game made for the Global Game Jam 2019 @HKU, using GameMaker:Studio 2

 ## Story